Where’s Your Mask, Leeroy?

-Please register your bike with TUPD immediately.
+Please register your bike (requires log-in to Tmail) with TUPD immediately.
 Keep a personal record of your bicycle information (i.e. serial number and complete physical description) to use in the event your bike gets stolen.

 Always use an approved tamper-proof security lock to secure your bicycle to a fixed object (i.e. a bicycle rack).
 Never secure a bicycle to itself, where it can be carried away.

 Facilities Services handles most normal service requests Monday through Friday from 8:00 a.m. until 5:00 p.m. by generating a work order ticket from emails sent to firstname.lastname@example.org.